 Squash is a bully in the garden, and it will take over if you don’t control it.
 I used to grow my squash on the ground, and train the vines to stay in a neat row (well, as neat as squash can be).
 Not anymore, now the squash in my garden grows vertically.
 I built a squash arch to tame my squash, and now I have a wonderful piece of architecture in my garden too.

 It was extremely easy to put this arch together.
 Originally, I was going to build it the same way I built my arched trellises for my beans and cucumbers.
-But the fencing I had isn’t strong enough to hold up heavy squash on it’s own around the top of the arch.
+But the metal garden fencing I had isn’t strong enough to hold up heavy squash on it’s own around the top of the arch.
 So we (my husband helped me with this project) decided to add PVC piping to support it.

 To make the arch tall enough, we needed two pieces of PVC pipe for each side.
-We glued them together and then weaved the PVC into the fencing.
+We glued them together using a special PVC glue and then weaved the PVC into the fencing.

 Once the squash arch was up, I spray painted the PVC black to make it look like metal.
 You can paint it any color you want, be creative!
 Just make sure to paint it before you plant any seedlings so they don’t get sprayed with paint.
 Also, it’s better to paint the squash arch after you put it up.
 If you paint it first, then the paint will get scratched when you start to move the squash arch around.